-I ought to start off by saying that I am a massive fan of Carrie Fisher.
-And a decent-sized fan of Star Wars, too, for that matter, although that fact still muddles my brain a bit.
+I ought to start off by saying that I’m a massive fan of Carrie Fisher.
+And a fan of Star Wars, too, for that matter.
+Although that fact still muddles me to be honest.
 I’ve been wanting to read this memoir for quite some time, essentially ever since I heard that it had been published, and boy, am I glad that I finally got the chance to.

 My family is pretty big on Star Wars.
-It started with my mum, who has been a fan of the films since she was a kid.
+It started with my mum, who’s been a fan of the films since she was a kid.
 I never got into them when I was younger and neither did my dad for a long time, but when my boyfriend came along, he was a fan so my mum and him watched the films together.
-As a favour for the both of them, I went to see Rogue One.
-What has always grabbed my attention in these films was, of course, the bad-ass, irreplaceable Princess Leia.
-After obsessing over her character for a while, I started paying attention to the actress herself and was thrilled to find that Carrie Fisher was unsurprisingly also a bad-ass.
-So when I heard about this book, I had to read it.
+As a favour to both of them, I went to see Rogue One and the rest is history.
+What really grabbed my attention about these films was, of course, the bad-ass and irreplaceable Princess Leia.
+After obsessing over her character for awhile, I started paying attention to the actress herself and was thrilled to find that Carrie Fisher was unsurprisingly also a bad-ass.
+So when I heard about this book, I had to read it obviously.

 The Princess Diarist is quirky and fantastic.
 I think it really shows the honesty of Carrie Fisher, as she leaves out no detail, however embarrassing or shameful.
 She never tries to impress you or make you think that she’s something that she’s not.
 Carrie is unapologetically authentic and I loved that.

 What I found so interesting about this book was how unavoidably eerie it was that Carrie repeatedly spoke about her own mortality.
 She made several comments about her death and her legacy.
-Given the proximity of this book’s publication and her untimely death, it’s just vV strange.
+Given the proximity of this book’s publication and her untimely death, it’s just very strange.
 Yet, on the other hand, I think that this book was meant to be released exactly when it was.
-The story of Harrison and her - or ‘Carrison’ as she puts it - was a story that Carrie had been holding onto for years.
+The story of her and Harrison - or “Carrison,” as she puts it - was a story that Carrie had been holding onto for years.
 Forty years, in fact.
 It was the final story she had to tell…

 Are you a Carrie Fisher fan?
 Have you ever read one of her books?